 About the Scheme

-On 25 March 2009, the Australian Government announced that it would provide a guarantee over state and territory government borrowing.
+On 25 March 2009, the Australian Government announced that it would provide a guarantee over state and territory government borrowing to assist state and territory governments to continue to access funding in light of the considerable financial market turbulence at that time.

 The Australian Government Guarantee of State and Territory Borrowing formally commenced on 24 July 2009.